Lillian Smith – Hamilton County Writer

 jolenemac66 https://websandblogsforwriters.com

 I am a retired medical office worker who sold everything, bought an old RV and began traveling around the state of Florida with her mother and youngest daughter.
-We have settled down in the Lake City, Florida area for now as I am writing another book and have began taking on website design and social media content creator clients.
+My mother has since passed and I work on my books, blogs and websites in the rural quiet of Suwannee County Florida.

 You May Also Like